beeradmoore/dlss-swapper/docs/install/index.md

 ### Downloading Installer
-You can initiate a download from our dedicated [download page](https://beeradmoore.github.io/dlss-swapper/download/).

-Builds will also be uploaded to the [releases section](https://github.com/beeradmoore/dlss-swapper/releases) in our Github repository.
+Builds will be uploaded to the [releases section](https://github.com/beeradmoore/dlss-swapper/releases) in our Github repository.
+Download `DLSS-Swapper.appinstaller` for the latest release.

-They have an extension of .msixbundle, so don't be looking for .exe files.

 ### Running The Installer

-If all goes as planned clicking `Install` should be all you need to do.
+If all goes as planned running `DLSS-Swapper.appinstaller` should be all you need to do.
 This will install any additional dependencies you require to run DLSS Swapper.

 ![Animated gif showing the user click install and then seeing the installing progress bar go from 0-100% and give the option for the user to then launch the application](https://beeradmoore.github.io/dlss-swapper/images/install/installer_1.gif)